 SCA scans the code base and reports visibility into open-source software components such as security vulnerabilities, license compliances, etc.

-How Does Dynamic Application Security Testing (DAST) Work?
+How Does DAST Security Testing Works?

 DAST implements automated scans that simulate malicious external attacks on web apps.
 It identifies the outcomes that aren’t included in the set of expected results.
 For instance, it injects malicious data into the app to uncover any hidden common injection flaws.